 “Justin was a big factor, the way he spoke to me and handled things, he was honest with me and me with him and I’ve decided to come here partly because of him,” he said.

 “I want to come down and get settled, I think fitness wise I’m a bit behind, I have been doing a lot of running but it’s not the same as training.
-I need to get a bit sharper and be bang on for the first game.
+I need to get a bit sharper and be bang on for the

 “I am sure there will be a few trying to kick me against Merthyr, a lot of my ex-teammates like Nathan Davies, but I’ll give them one back!”

 Edinburgh was thrilled to unveil Flynn alongside striker Aaron O’Connor yesterday.

 He explained: “It’s great to have got both guys on board, Tim and I have worked tirelessly to make that happen and hopefully it shows what we are trying to achieve here.
 We feel they are excellent

 “Both the boys had better offers and they are here for the right reasons, they believe in my vision and the new ground has been a big impact too.”